ResourceDataInc/please/README.md

 ### Options
 * `in .\directory` specifies the directory containing the .sql and/or .py files
-* `on DATABASE` specifies the name of the database connectionString in please.exe.config
+* `on DATABASE` specifies the name of the database connectionString in please.exe.config (only applicable to .sql files or if combined with `with versioning`)
 * `with versioning` uses the version number prepended to the .sql and/or .py file (e.g. 20130901000000_create-table.sql) to ensure the .sql and/or .py file is only ran once
 * `include .\whitelist.txt` specifies a file containing the list of .sql and/or .py files to run if found in the given .\directory